sanubose/bbc_clone/README.md

 ## Usage
-this website Cover of gobal use of world
+this website Covers global use of the world

 bash